isomerpages/nlb-biblioasia/_videos/Stories from BiblioAsia/The Poet and the Night Train.md

 image: "/images/Videos: BA Stories/poet night train.jpg"
 third_nav_title: Stories from BiblioAsia
 ---
-#### Singapore’s own T. S. Eliot was lost to memory for 85 years.
-This is the story of his rediscovery.
+#### He writes Singapore's first book-length poem, then vanishes from history.
+Discover how the mystery of the missing poet was solved.
 Premieres on 19 May 2022.

  ![The poet and the night train](/images/Videos:%20BA%20Stories/poet%20night%20train.jpg)